taraw28/ling567-22wi-bcj/README.md

 Roowil	i-ng-irr-i-nya-na Ngalngoorarra
 `They walked to Ngalngoorarra.'
 ```

 Heads of relative clauses, for example, can be omitted.
 Both speech act participants can be omitted.
 Subjects and objects of gerunds can be omitted, even though they are not cross-referenced on the verb.

 **No omission cases**
-However, there are contexts under which free noun phrases appear not to be omissible
+There are contexts under which free noun phrases appear not to be omissible

-Other evidence may come from speaker intuitions about arguments which are omitted and understood from context, versus cases where there are no arguments (that is, distinctions between sentences like ‘he’s eating [cake]’ and ‘*we put the table’).
+- Other evidence may come from speaker intuitions about arguments which are omitted and understood from context, versus cases where there are no arguments (that is, distinctions between sentences like ‘he’s eating [cake]’ and ‘*we put the table’).

 - Pronouns cannot be omitted if the argument is in focus.
 But if they are in special focus (Kiss 1998), they may also get reinforcement, such as with the exclamative _arra_: